The Ronald Reagan Myth

 policies of the Reagan Administration, with its heated-up arms

-race, that led to the collapse and reformation of the Soviet
+race, that led to the collapse and reformation of the Soviet Union

-begun to chisel this thesis into marble.
+to chisel this thesis into marble.
 The Tories in Great Britain

 say that Margaret Thatcher and her unflinching policies contributed

 to the miracle as well.
 The East Germans were believers too.
+When

-him and thanked him "for his role in liberating the East".
+and thanked him "for his role in liberating the East".

 Even many leftist analysts, particularly those of a conspiracy